thierrydutoit/iDSP/README.md

 If you want to contribute, or make suggestions or comments, [drop us a line](mailto://thierry.dutoit@umons.ac.be).

-If you want to create an iDSP app using the python StreamLi library, see this [How-To guide](https://github.com/thierrydutoit/iDSP/blob/gh-pages/iDSP%20-%20HowTo.pdf).
+If you want to create an iDSP app using the python StreamLit library, see this [How-To guide](https://github.com/thierrydutoit/iDSP/blob/gh-pages/iDSP%20-%20HowTo.pdf).

 ---